Deepdive543443/Detkit-NCNN-3ds/README.md

 ## Issues
-One core and 64mb is too little for real-time detection This demo is using 416x416 weight for 320x320 input because I haven't find 320x320 weights for NCNN available.
+One core and 64mb RAM are too little for real-time detection

+This demo is using 416x416 weight for 320x320 input because I haven't find 320x320 weights for NCNN available.
 Also, INT8 performance is not tested